MohamedJakkariya/MohamedJakkariya/README.md

 I'm a <strong> [full stack developer](https://mddev.tech). </strong> Currently pursuing <strong> [3rd Year in Computer Science and Engineering.](https://)</strong> Basically passsionate and love with programming.
 In future, I will become an android developer.
 I like to teach and I'm a foody guy but will look slim.
 My free time will be spent with social media, book reading, series watching and so on.

 I have done some projects on full stack in an internship.
-Currently working on <strong>[Fleska organization](https://fleksa.com)</strong> as an internship.
+Currently working on <strong>[Zopnik organization](https://zopnik.com)</strong> as an internship.
 Duration: 3-5 months.

 ### Connect with me